BenMorel/XMLStreamer/README.md

 $streamer->setEncoding('ISO-8859-1');
 ```

 Note that this only specifies the input file encoding.
-The `DOMNode` output is always UTF-8.
+The `DOMElement` output is always UTF-8.

 ## Error handling